oracle/graaljs/docs/user/JavaScriptCompatibility.md

 In recent ECMAScript versions, getters and setters are natively supported by the language.

 ### Nashorn Scripting Mode

-GraalVM JavaScript provides a scripting mode compatible with the one provided by the Nashorn engine.
+GraalJS provides a scripting mode compatible with the one provided by the Nashorn engine.
 It is enabled with the `js.scripting` option.
 Make sure to have `--experimental-options` set:
 ```shell
 js --experimental-options --js.scripting=true